biti-en/biti-en.github.io/_posts/2024-11-17-realtime-ai-assistant.md

 c.
 You feel dissatisfied with your current paid-based LLM.\
 d.
 Or maybe, you just don't want to pass your hard-earned money to them anymore but you still want an end-to-end real time LLM assistant that you could talk to and reply to you in texts/voices.

 Then this post will relate to you a lot.
 In this post, I am going to introduce you an end-to-end, speech-to-speech voice assistant, that uses Large-Language Models and uses only 10 Watt-hour.
 For your information, I am going to call this developed AI Assistant as "Bob", and it's open source for non-commercial purpose.
+For your info, the code [is available in this repo](https://github.com/briliantnugraha/rockchip_ai_assistant.git).
 Without further ado, let's jump into it!

 ---